 Persistent Bad Breath

-Also known as halitosis, persistent bad breath isn’t just an embarrassing condition—it’s also a sign of potential tooth decay.
+Also known as halitosis, persistent bad breath isn’t just an embarrassing condition—it’s also a sign of potential tooth decay or gum disease.
 Since plaque is made of harmful bacteria that feed off of leftover food and beverage particles in your mouth, it can also produce a permanent foul odour if it’s not treated properly.
 Morning breath is one thing, but if you notice that your bad breath persists throughout the day no matter what you do, then you should make a dental appointment for a checkup and cleaning right away.

 Gingivitis

 Common in most adults, gingivitis is a mild form of early gum or periodontal disease that mostly affects your gum lines (where your gums and teeth meet).
-Signs of gingivitis include gum inflammation (redness and swelling), bleeding while brushing, tenderness, and irritation.
+Signs of gingivitis include gum inflammation (redness and swelling), bleeding while brushing, tenderness and irritation.

 How to Prevent Dental Plaque Buildup